Configuration Profiles Homepage on the ZeroLock® Management Console

 1. Once a Configuration Profile has been created, it must be applied to an endpoint for the settings to take effect.
 Navigate to the Endpoints page.

-2. On the Endpoints page, select the endpoint or multiple endpoints that you want to apply the new configuration profile to.
-Then, click the Actions drop-down menu and select Set Endpoint Config.
+2. On the Endpoints page, select the endpoint or multiple endpoints you want to apply the new configuration profile to.
+Then, click the Actions drop-down menu and then Set Endpoint Config.

-3. On the Set Endpoint Configs pop-up menu, select the created configuration profile from the drop-down menu.
+3. In the Set Endpoint Configs box, select the created configuration profile from the drop-down menu.
 Then select the Set Configs button.

-4. On clicking Set Configs you are returned to the Endpoints homepage where you can see the profile has been applied.New Endpoint Config Set 2.0.1
+4. On clicking Set Configs you are returned to the Endpoints homepage where you can see the profile has been applied.Step_4_Applied to Endpoint

 You have successfully configured an endpoint with a new Configuration Profile!